Kapre: Origins

 The term kapre comes from the Arabic kafir (Spanish cafre), meaning a non-believer in Arabic (usually referring to atheists/idolists).
 The term was later brought to the Philippines by the Spanish who had previous contact with the Moors, they used it to describe the indigenous Negrito ethnic groups with dark skin and features similar to Black Africans.
 This is also evident in the fact that a synonym for kapre is agtà, another name for the Aeta people.
 The modern mythical characterizations of the kapre evolved from formerly racially prejudiced portrayals of Negrito tribes by the lowland Christianized ethnic groups of the Philippines during the Spanish period.

-The first attestation of the use of the term was caphri, by Antonio Pigafetta of the Magellan expedition.
+The first attestation of the use of the term was chapri, by Antonio Pigafetta of the Magellan expedition.
 They were described by the people of Suluan to the Magellan crew as dark-skinned, tattooed, and wore barkcloth (except for chieftains who wore a cloth headdress of silk), and had weapons ornamented with gold and large shields.

 The term cafre was also used for Papuan slaves brought to the Philippines by the Portuguese before slavery was abolished by Spain.